architect/arc.codes.next/src/docs/en/reference/cli-reference/sandbox.md

 ## Command Line Usage and Flags
 Sandbox can be called directly from the command line, `arc sandbox`, or a JavaScript API.
 This makes it a great environment to preview work and invoke functions during automated testing.

-Sandbox starts by parsing the `.arc` file, hydrating function dependencies, starting a database, and if available, running startup scripts and loading environment variables.
+Sandbox starts by parsing the `app.arc` file, hydrating function dependencies, starting a database, and if available, running startup scripts and loading environment variables.
 ```bash
 arc sandbox
 ```